dronan/jest-vitest-react/sundae-starter/README.md

-# Starter code for Sundaes on Demand
+# Completed code for Sundaes on Demand

 Created for the Udemy course [React Testing Library with Jest / Vitest](https://www.udemy.com/course/react-testing-library)